 A mail alias on AMSAT.ORG permits people to send you email without knowing your actual Internet email address.
 They just need to know your amateur radio callsign.
 They address any message to your mail alias address, email@example.com.

-Messages addressed that way are routed first to AMSAT's computer, located in San Diego.
+Messages addressed that way are routed first to AMSAT's computer, located in Lansing, MI, USA.
 Our computer then remails each message to the "real" email address you provide.
 In most cases, this adds only a few seconds of delay.

 You don't do anything special to get your messages.
 They are delivered to your regular email mailbox at the address you specify.
 When you check your regular mail, messages sent to your firstname.lastname@example.org mail alias are there too.
 You don't need to reconfigure your email program at all.